qkzk/fm/development.md

 - [x] FIX: MOCP print error message on screen
 - [x] cryptdevice requires lsblk & cryptdevice.
 Display a message if not installed
 - [x] mocp must be installed to run relatives commands
+- [x] nitrogen must be installed to set a wallpaper

 ## TODO